chaoxW/The_Fork_Challenge_ex_1/README.md

 from log
 you will have 30s to finish reCAPTCHA validation manually and there will be a count down from log
 if there is no reCAPTCHA you do not have to do it
-you can see the demo from the_fork_demo.mov or https://drive.google.com/file/d/1g0S6-rdaP1UOWAfLdCYhZuvoLVyDtgQH/view?usp=sharing
+you can see the demo from
+the_fork_demo.mov from the repository
+or
+https://drive.google.com/file/d/1g0S6-rdaP1UOWAfLdCYhZuvoLVyDtgQH/view?usp=sharing